The Best Places to Travel in April

 As Virginia’s coolest up-and-coming city, Richmond has a lot to offer, including a booming craft beer and cocktail scene, charming boutique hotels, and offbeat art galleries.
 VCU’s $41 million Institute of Contemporary Art features 41,000 square feet of space for films, performances, and rotating art exhibits.
 For happy hour, there’s Little Nickel, a retro-chic tiki bar, and Jasper, a Carytown cocktail lounge helmed by two of Richmond’s best bartenders.
 Order the Expat Willy, a concoction of Scotch, orgeat, coconut, Jerry Thomas bitters, and absinthe.
 At the end of the day, bed down at the Quirk Hotel, a funky stay with modern art installations, a design-forward restaurant, and a killer rooftop bar overlooking downtown.

 During Bali’s dry season, it’s prime time to hit the beach—as long as you don’t mind the crowds.
-Drop your bags at COMO Uma Canggu, just northwest of Seminyak.
-It has everything you’d want in a Bali escape, from a swanky beach club and surf camp to a yoga retreat and Shambhala spa sanctuary.
+Just northwest of Seminyak, COMO Uma Canggu has everything you’d want in a Bali escape, from a swanky beach club and surf camp to a yoga retreat and Shambhala spa sanctuary.
 If you don’t mind the splurge, book the duplex penthouse with its own 33-foot rooftop pool and personal butler.
 For those who prefer jungle tree houses over oceanfront villas, Capella Ubud is right up your alley.
 This tented camp hugs the Wos River, in the heart of Ubud’s rainforests and rice paddy fields.
 Designed by Bangkok-based architect Bill Bensley, each of the lush pavilions comes with a private saltwater plunge pool and eclectic interiors done up with hand-carved furniture, vintage maps, and plaid throws.
 Don’t miss the personal itineraries, including a market tour with a Balinese chef, sacred temple rituals, visits to the Ubud Monkey Forest, plus a helicopter ride to a secluded beach for a gourmet picnic.